 Matthew Sorell, University of Adelaide, Australia

-50 PhD students, junior researchers, domain experts
+Master and PhD students, researchers, domain experts

 In Estonia, self-driving vehicles are a reality and in TalTech, research and development for self-driving cars and the smart city environment is here now.
-The Summer School will be held in collaboration with TalTech Iseauto team, the research group working on the development and implementation of self-driving vehicles and autonomous systems.
+The Winter School will be held in collaboration with TalTech Iseauto team, the research group working on the development and implementation of self-driving vehicles and autonomous systems.

 The Cyber Security Winter School 2020 is organised by Tallinn University of Technology (Estonia) in collaboration with the University of Tartu (Estonia) and Ravensburg-Weingarten University of Applied Sciences (Germany).
 The Winter School is supported by Estonian Ministry of Education and Research through IT Academy programme.